Kayak through Everglades for quiet beauty and wildlife

 - Print out a copy of the trail brochure; it offers some interesting observations.

-- If you don’t bring your own, you can rent canoes from the Flamingo marina.
-They’re stored at Nine Mile Pond and when you pay your rental, you are given a key to unlock one.
-(Two hours are $16 for two; four hours are $22.)
+- If you don’t bring your own, you can rent canoes and kayaks from the Flamingo marina.
+You must first check in at Flamingo an hour before rental time to get safety equipment, instructions and combination for the lock on the boat.
 If you’re renting a canoe, you will probably be happy with the short-cut version of the trail, which will take 90 minutes to an hour.

 Other canoe and kayak trails in Everglades National Park include: